Carcassonne (board game)

-Carcassonne (/ˌkɑːrkəˈsɒn/) is a tile-based German-style board game for two to five players, designed by Klaus-Jürgen Wrede and published in 2000 by Hans im Glück in German and by Rio Grande Games (until 2012) and Z-Man Games (currently) in English.
+Carcassonne (/ˌkɑːrkəˈsɒn/) is a tile-based Eurogame for two to five players, designed by Klaus-Jürgen Wrede and published in 2000 by Hans im Glück in German and by Rio Grande Games (until 2012) and Z-Man Games (currently) in English.
 It received the Spiel des Jahres and the Deutscher Spiele Preis awards in 2001.

 It is named after the medieval fortified town of Carcassonne in southern France, famed for its city walls.
 The game has spawned many expansions and spin-offs, and several PC, console, and mobile versions.
 A new edition, with updated artwork on the tiles and the box, was released in 2014.

 Gameplay

 The game board is a medieval landscape built by the players as the game progresses.
 The game starts with a single specific terrain tile face up and 71 others shuffled face down for the players to draw from.
 Each player's turn consists of three distinct phases: